 THE NOBEL PRIZE.

-Wolfgang Pauli was a theoretical physicist and he enunciated a theory known as Pauli’s exclusion principle.
+Wolfgang Pauli proposed the first theory.
+He was a theoretical physicist who enunciated a theory known as Pauli’s exclusion principle.
 It states –

-Electrons in the same orbital have the same values of the quantum numbers n,ℓ, and m.
+No two electrons in an atom have the same 4 quantum Numbers.
+Electrons in the same orbital have the same values of three quantum numbers n,ℓ, and m.
 However, the value of the spin quantum number for every electron differs.
-This is because if one electron in the orbital is moving in a clockwise direction the other has to move in an anti-clockwise direction.
+This is because if one electron in the orbital is moving in a clockwise direction, the other has to move in an anti-clockwise direction.
 Thus, they will have spin quantum numbers s= +1/2 and s= -1/2, respectively.

 In an atom, the electrons fill the orbitals of lower energy first, and only then the subsequent higher energy orbitals are filled.

-Thus, basically, the electrons will always prefer to first enter a lower energy orbital.
+Thus, the electrons will always prefer to enter a lower energy orbital.

 e.g.– 1s is lower energy than 2s orbital.
-So, in the hydrogen atom, the electron will occupy the 1s orbital.
+Thus, the electron in the hydrogen atom will occupy the 1s orbital.

 e.g. Let us consider 4s and 3d orbitals.

-This rule throws light on whether or not electron pairing will occur in an orbital.
+This rule throws light on the possibility of electron pairing in an orbital.

 The electrons do not pair up in degenerate orbitals until each orbital is first singly filled with parallel spin.